Winter Hiking Clothes For Women | How To Stay Warm And Dry in the Winter

 Base Layers

-The base layer is the piece of clothing worn against the skin.
+When you are layering your winter hiking clothes, the base layer is the piece of clothing worn against the skin.
 It wicks away the moisture from your skin to keep you dry.
 When you are out winter hiking, you want to use a material that is not cotton as cotton holds onto moisture, keeps you chilled, and can lead to you getting hypothermia.

 Kari Traa Rose Base Layer: Kari Traa is a women owned company that only makes clothes for women.
 I have a few of their pieces and love them all.
 I love their merino wool base layers and the Rose half-zip has been my go to for years (I’ve had my top for about 6 years and it’s still in perfect condition).
 Pair it with the matching high-waisted bottoms and it’s the perfect set for skiing for hiking!